 • Family reunification

-• Pensioners and people with income
+• Pensioners and people with an income

 This visa allows multiple entries to other Schengen countries.
 Upon entering Portugal, you must apply for a residence permit, regardless of the type of Portuguese residency visa you receive.
 Visas such as the Portugal Golden Visa, the D8, and the Passive Income Visa all pertain to this category.